 - Skincare products

-- Prenatal Vitamins (and any other supplements or medications)
+- Prenatal Vitamins (and any other supplements or medications you are taking)

-- Donut to sit on for the drive home (you’ll thank me for this later!)
+- Donut Cushion to sit on for the drive home (trust me on this!)

 For Both Parents

 - Pillow and pillowcase that you are not attached to – birth is messy.
 Don’t ruin your favorite pillow or the only matching pillowcase you have for your bedsheets.

 - Face wipes (I preferred wipes over a facewash to minimize effort)